Hardware & Software

 - When capturing images with a camera documents should fill the viewfinder as much as possible to maximize resolution, and on a flatbed scanner, the ppi (dpi) should be increased to the desired level

-- Images should be captured at 600ppi at original size
+- Images should be captured at 400 ppi at original size (for compliance with FADGI Four Star)

 - Resolution should be achieved without interpolation, if possible